 Butter = coconut oil (equal amounts)

-Barleans makes a culinary coconut oil that has a lighter coconut flavor than traditional coconut oil.
+This culinary coconut oil has a lighter coconut flavor than traditional coconut oil.
 It works really well when baking.
 I like that it allows the other flavors to come through without being too coconutty (if that isn’t a word, it should be).

 So those are the two changes I made to make these banana oatmeal muffins vegan.
 Try them for yourself.